refinedev/refine/documentation/docs/routing/integrations/next-js/index.md

 `meta` (optional) - The meta object to use if the route has parameters in it.
 The parameters in the current location will also be used to compose the route but `meta` will take precedence.

 ### UnsavedChangesNotifier

+> 🚨 Note that this component currently only works in the `pages` directory due to limitations of the `next/navigation` and missing events.

 This component enables the `warnWhenUnsavedChanges` feature of Refine.
 It will show a warning message when user tries to navigate away from the current page without saving the changes.
 Also checks for `beforeunload` event to warn the user when they try to close the browser tab or window.